-With so many things to see and do, Manchester is the perfect destination for a city break at one of luxury or cheap hotels.
+With so many things to see and do, our hotels in Manchester help give you the perfect trip, with both luxury and cheap accommodation on offer.
 Considered by many to be the capital of the North, this city truly has its finger on the pulse, with a thriving business and media sector, celebrities, fashion, fine dining, sport, arts, and much more.